-Being without power can cause extra difficulties.
-Our Priority Services Register can provide you with the extra assistance you may need to help you before, during or after a power cut.
-You may be medically dependent on electricity, have a young family or your circumstances may have temporarily changed.
-The service is available to anyone who may need our support.
+Being without power can cause difficulties.
+Our Extra Care Register as part of our priority services can provide you with the extra assistance you may need to help you before, during or after a power cut.
+You may be medically dependent on electricity, have a young family, or your circumstances may have temporarily changed.
+The service is available to anyone who may need support.

 Your electricity supplier is the company you choose to buy your electricity from, and who you pay your bills to.
 If you’ve recently moved house or you’re about to move into a new property you may be wondering who supplies the electricity and who the electricity bills are paid too.
 Use our online tool to find your supplier.

 Your meter belongs to your electricity supplier i.e. British Gas.
 If you have lost your meter key or card, you will need to contact your supplier for assistance.